 However, physical intimacy in marriage can be influenced by a varied number of issues, which in turn affects the stability of that marriage.

-Physical intimacy issues are one of the most common concerns for married couples, particularly couples who have been married for some time and feel that the “spark” is going out of their relationship.
+Physical intimacy issues in marriage are one of the most common concerns for couples, particularly couples who have been married for some time and feel that the “spark” is going out of their relationship.

-It is natural to want to fix physical intimacy issues—but there are some things to consider when such issues do occur during the course of your marriage.
-The following are three important factors that you need to take under consideration when you are experiencing problems with physical intimacy in your marriage.
+It is natural to want to fix physical intimacy issues in marriage—but there are some things to consider when such issues do occur during the course of your marriage.

-Another reason for an avoidance of physical intimacy is an incident in the past which makes the partner reluctant to engage in certain behaviors.
-Attacks, abuse or other incidents in their life may have caused your partner to view intimacy in a different light than you do.
+Another reason for avoidance of physical intimacy is an incident in the past which makes the partner reluctant to engage in certain intimate behaviors.
+Attacks, abuse, or other incidents in their life may have caused your partner to view intimacy in a different light than you do.

 Another common, though unfortunate, reason for a lack of intimacy is a growing distance between partners.
 This can be especially common for partners who have been married for many years.

 Revamping your sex life takes some effort and when couples are too reluctant to try, their marriage soon starts to wither away.
 Not making enough time for your spouse or not putting enough effort to spark up your love life could very well be the end of your marriage.

 Not everyone has the same expectations when it comes to physical intimacy in a relationship.
 You may feel that couples should kiss in public to demonstrate affection, while your partner feels that kisses are best kept in private; likewise, you may want to constantly cuddle when you’re sitting on the couch, while your partner would rather have some space.